rapid7/insightconnect-plugins/string/help.md

 * Split a string to a list of elements
 * Split a string to an object
-* Upper and Lower case a string
+* Upper case, lower case, and trim a string

 # Requirements